zedong-peng/zedong-peng.github.io/_pages/about.md

 ## Short Bio

-Zedong Peng is a Master’s student in Computer Science at Shanghai Jiao Tong University, advised by [Prof. Jieru Zhao](https://zjru.github.io).
-He is also a research intern at the [National Center of Technology Innovation for EDA](https://www.cse.cuhk.edu.hk/people/faculty/qiang-xu/), working with [Prof. Qiang Xu](https://www.cse.cuhk.edu.hk/people/faculty/qiang-xu/) on AI-driven hardware/software co-design.
+Zedong Peng is a Master of Science (MS) student in Computer Science at Shanghai Jiao Tong University, advised by [Prof. Jieru Zhao](https://zjru.github.io).
+He is also a research intern at the [National Center of Technology Innovation for EDA](https://www.nctieda.com/en/), working with [Prof. Qiang Xu](https://www.cse.cuhk.edu.hk/people/faculty/qiang-xu/) on AI-driven hardware/software co-design.

 Previously, he interned at Intel Asia-Pacific R&D Ltd., Imperial College London, and the John Hopcroft Center at SJTU.